 Just as crucial for productivity and agile application development is the ease of use MongoDB provides developers.
 Developers can interact with the database in the same programming language they use to write the application, whether Java, Ruby, Python, or something else.
 Which means they can focus on building apps instead of wrestling with ORMs.

 And MongoDB provides a variety of rich features, such as integrated search, geospatial, and native analytics, that don’t exist in a traditional database.
 Giving companies the right resources they need to get projects done quickly.

 Working with MongoDB led not just to The Wall’s success, but a wave of innovation inside MetLife.
 Harnessing Big Data is letting the insurance giant do things it never could do before.

+• Considering adding social data and data from mobile apps into The Wall to gain an even better understanding of customers, something that’s easy to do with MongoDB.
 With MongoDB, MetLife joined the vanguard of the Big Data revolution.
 By quickly and successfully cracking one of the biggest problems it faced, MetLife changed the expectations of what is possible.